sophian3105/CS348/README.md

 ## Current Features
-- Loaded a test sample dataset
+- Loaded a production dataset, file found in src/dataprod.sql
 - Filter by Source (R6a/R6b): View only user-submitted or police-reported assaults.
 - Unified Timeline (R7): All reports ordered by occurrence date.
 - Keyword Search (R8): Search across assault types and neighborhoods